Skip to main content

 Engineering and Computer Science Club

-The aim of the Engineering and Computer Science Club is to allow STEM students to bring topics and ideas from lectures to the real world via student-led projects.
+The Engineering and Computer Science Club aims to allow STEM students to bring topics and ideas from lectures to the real world via student-led projects.

 Entrepreneurship Club